apache/drill/_docs/performance-tuning/identifying-performance-issues/020-query-profiles.md

 ### Viewing a Query Profile

-You can view query profiles in the Profiles tab of the Drill Web Console.
+You can view query profiles in the Profiles tab of the Drill Web UI.
 When you select the Profiles tab, you see a list of the last 100 queries than ran or are currently running in the cluster.

 ![]({{ site.baseurl }}/docs/img/list_queries.png)